aebb/lovely-stay-challenge/README.md

 ```

 ### Considerations and Limitations

+- The code has a limit of 80 chars per line except for function definitions so its easier to read

 - Listing the users has a special where clause to make the implementation of the filters cleaner and future proof
 https://w3schools.invisionzone.com/topic/47773-whats-the-use-of-where-true/?do=findComment&comment=264814